otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 Authenticated Key Exchange (DAKE) protocol.
 This would allow both parties to deny having participated in the conversation.
-A DAKE is strongly deniable when its transcripts retain deniability even when long term key material has been compromised and when an outside tries to collude one participant in order to reveal that a particular person is talking with them.
+A DAKE is strongly deniable when its transcripts retain deniability even when long term key material has been compromised and when an outside party tries to collude one participant in order to reveal that a particular person is talking with them.

 ### Decision